oanda/apidocs/docs/v1/auth.md

 * TOC
 {:toc}

 Authentication is turned off on our sandbox system (http://api-sandbox.oanda.com)  You don't have to worry about credentials, session tokens, OAuth, etc.  Just make your requests and enjoy the API.
+If you wish to use the API on production systems, email us at [api@oanda.com](mailto:api@oanda.com) or visit [developer.oanda.com](http://developer.oanda.com).

 OANDA's API uses the [OAuth 2.0 protocol](http://tools.ietf.org/html/draft-ietf-oauth-v2-31).
 A successful authentication flow results in the application obtaining a user access token which can be used to make requests to OANDA's APIs.